neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 My thanks to Professor Dan Stone for coming on the program.

 His latest work is out in paperback now, The Holocaust and Unfinished History.

-And as usual, we will put a link to the book in the show notes for this latest show.

-A reminder, by the way, I'm going to be on a speaking tour in March and April 2024.

-If you'd like to join me, we're going to be in Los Angeles, Salt Lake City, Portland, Oregon, and New York City.

-Go to the front page of dancarlin.com for more info on that.

-However, feel free to sign up to our free sub-stack page at dancarlin.substack.com.

-Dan, Ben, and the existence of these podcasts rely on your support and donations.

-Please go to dancarlin.com for classic episodes only available for sale and information on how to donate.

-[BLANK_AUDIO]